-We granted 459 consents during the 2022/23 year, which is the same number that were granted in 2021/22.
+We granted 459 consents during the 2022/23 year which represents an increase of 1% from 459 in 2021/22.
 The reduced volume led to less reliance on external contractors to process consents, and more time to reduce the backlog of consents that built up during the 2-year 'boom' period.
 In terms of the financial position of the team, this ended in quite a negative result.
 This was expected, and strides were made during the period to minimise the controllable aspects of the result.

-Some key consents in process and processed during the financial year included:
+Some key consents processed during the financial year included: